 Any child who presents symptoms of Coronavirus no longer be expected to attend school until the isolation period is completed.
 Parents will be contacted to collect the child from school.
-The school will maintain contact with the family through telephone calls.
+The school will maintain contact with the family through telephone calls

-- Children who are not attending school
+Children who are not attending school

-The head teacher and DSL will be aware of children who are considered to be vulnerable but who have not met the threshold for social care involvement.
+The head teacher and DSL will be aware of children who are considered to be vulnerable but who have not met the threshold for social care involvement or has an EHC plan but is to remain at home.
 These families may require additional support during the period of school closure.

-The DSL/DDSL will telephone any vulnerable families and record the content of the conversation on CPOMS.
+The DSL/DDSL will make weekly telephone calls to these families and record the content of the conversation on CPOMS.
 If it is felt that the concerns have escalated during the time of school closure then a home visit will be made (following a risk assessment).